tranquangphuc/using-and-administering-linux/README.md

 #### 8. How would you access the Linux command line if there were no GUI desktop installed on the Linux host?

 Using the virtual terminal

+### Chapter 2.
+Introduction to the Operating System

+#### 1. What is the primary function of the operating system?

+Memory management

+#### 2. List at least four additional functions of an operating system.

+- Multitask
+- Multiuser
+- Inter-process cummunication
+- Device management
+- Error handling

+#### 3. Describe the purpose of the Linux core utilities as a group.

+These utilities address tasks that include management and manipulation of text files, directories, data streams, various types of strorage media, process controls, filesystems, and much more.

+#### 4. Why Linus Torvalds choose to use the GNU core utilities for Linux instead of writing his own?

+It is freely available.